umarhassan-mitodl/21g.107-fall-2014/content/pages/assignments/module-1-sessions-1-10.md

 1. Read \[LC\] Lesson 6 with the writing assignment of practicing writing the big characters in Lesson 6on your own, following the correct stroke orders.
 2. Learn the big characters in Lesson 5 by heart.
 3. Using the characters in Lessons 1–6, handwrite a composition of no less than 120 characters (pinyin transcription optional) on your hometown.
 Please write on every other line and leave 1.25-inch margins for each piece of paper you use if you do not use the calligraphy sheet.
-Search for characters you know how to say but not how to write with pinyin at the website of {{% resource_link "84792f9a-e456-4a91-97a3-6444248668f8" "Learn Chinese Characters 中文字譜" %}}.
+Search for characters you know how to say but not how to write with pinyin at the website of [Learn Chinese Characters 中文字譜](http://zhongwen.com).

 {{< tdclose >}}